XanaduAI/QHack2022/.github/ISSUE_TEMPLATE/open_hackathon.md

 ### Which challenges/prizes would you like to submit your project for?

-*Please list all Open Hackathon challenges/prizes you would like to be considered for.
+*Please manually list all Open Hackathon challenges/prizes you would like to be considered for.
+In addition, please label this GitHub issue with all of the challenges you would like to be considered for.
 Additional eligibility conditions may apply for specific prizes.
 See the [Open Hackathon README](https://github.com/XanaduAI/QHack/blob/main/Open_Hackathon.md) for further details.*